imrancsen/React_Documentation/README.md

     c) Bracket Pair Colorizer   d) Auto Rename Tag

     d) Live server
-Now we are ready to write lines for our first react app.
+Now we are ready to write code for our first react app.